mattermost/docs/source/overview/mattermost-cloud-overview.rst

 Mattermost Cloud Professional
 -----------------------------

 Mattermost Cloud Professional includes the full set of collaboration and DevOps features and is available from the Mattermost.com website.
 Signing up requires creating an account with an email and specifying a domain for the workspace.
 Once you sign up and create your workspace, a wizard will guide you through a quick setup, invitation for team members, and integration with developer tools.
-The service is free for up to 10 users and converts to per-user pricing after that.
+You can trial Mattermost Cloud Professional for free for 14 days.

 Mattermost Cloud Professional offers all enterprise-grade administration features, including: